-As pieces of silk fly around the room, First Bazaar, an online shopping site for women, makes a fashion shoot for one of their designers, Abbayya Modern.
+As pieces of silk fly around the room, First Bazaar, an online shopping site for women, conducts a fashion shoot for one of their designers, Abbayya Modern.

 The wave of revolutions that swept the Middle East has brought with it uncertainty — even fear — of what might happen on the streets.
 So people are increasingly shopping online.
 And women entrepreneurs are taking advantage of this — venture capital firms are noticing the trend too.

-Usama Fayyad, who runs Oasis 500, a startup incubator in Jordan, notes that women are proving to be twice as successful as their male peers in attracting his company's investment
+Usama Fayyad, who runs Oasis 500, a startup incubator in Jordan, says that women are proving to be twice as successful as their male peers in attracting his company’s investment

 Fayyad thinks that because the so-called “glass ceiling” for women is so much lower in the Middle East, women are looking for ways to be their own boss.
 And so they’re turning to the Internet.